amakelov/mandala/README.md

 on the system level, and/or the Python `graphviz` library installed.

 # Limitations
+- The versioning system is currently not feature-rich and documented enough for realistic use cases.
+For example, it doesn't support removing old versions in a consistent way, or restricting `ComputationFrame`s by function versions.
+Moreover, many of the error messages are not informative enough and/or don't suggest solutions.
 - When using versioning and you mark a change as compatible with past results, you should be careful if the change introduced new dependencies that are not tracked by `mandala`.
 Changes to such "invisible" dependencies may remain unnoticed by the storage system, leading you to believe that certain results are up to date when they are not.
-- See the "gotchas" notebook for some limitations of the hashing used to invalidate the cache: <a href="https://colab.research.google.com/github/amakelov/mandala/blob/master/docs_source/tutorials/gotchas.ipynb">
+- See the "gotchas" notebook for mistakes to avoid: <a href="https://colab.research.google.com/github/amakelov/mandala/blob/master/docs_source/tutorials/gotchas.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 # Roadmap for future features